 Under unusual circumstances, the landowner’s or business owner’s duty may arise during a storm.
 For example, in Terry v.
 Central Auto Radiators, a woman dropped off her car at a repair shop during a snowstorm.
 When she returned the car was repaired but parked 100 feet away in a back lot covered with snow and ice.
 The storm was still active.
 Even though the storm had not ended, the business owner’s duty to keep his premises safe kicked in when he asked the woman to retrieve her car, knowing that the back lot was snowy and icy and had not been cleared.

 Private landowners who make their land available for public recreational use, without charge, have limited liability to users who become injured on the property.
 For example, a private landowner may allow the public to hike, bike, or hunt on the land, or access a waterfront by walking across the property.
 In these circumstances, the landowner’s duty is similar to the “discovered trespasser” rule.
 While the landowner has no duty to ensure that the land is safe for public use, the landowner does have a duty after discovering potentially dangerous conditions, for willful or malicious conduct such as failing to provide proper warnings.
 R.I.
 Gen. Laws § 32-6-5.

-If you have suffered personal injuries by entering on another person’s property and believe the landowner or landlord is at fault, contact the experienced attorneys at Bottaro Law today to determine how the RI premises liability laws apply to you, and how to seek the justice you deserve.
+If you have suffered personal injuries by entering on another person’s property and believe the landowner or landlord is at fault, contact the experienced attorneys at the Bottaro Law Firm, LLC today to determine how the RI premises liability laws apply to you, and how to seek the justice you deserve.